-When using DB caching on a master server, 8h and 16h summary metrics for nodes not polled by the master are unable to be cached.
+When using DB caching on a Primary server, 8h and 16h summary metrics for nodes not polled by the Primary are unable to be cached.
 In the node list you will find the 8h node summary metric missing.

 If this data is important we recommend disabling db caching for your environment.

 In environments with high node counts subnet generation can be expensive to process.
 To make sure the application remains fast we introduced a cache for this data and by default it has a 5min expiry.